openmrs/openmrs-module-patientdocuments/readme/PatientIdSticker.md

 - The secondary identifier type can be configured using `report.patientIdSticker.fields.identifier.secondary.type` if needed.
 - Available stylesheets include `patientIdStickerFopStylesheet.xsl` (default) and `msfStickerFopStylesheet.xsl` for MSF-specific layouts.
 - Logo resolution rules:
-  - If `report.patientIdSticker.logourl` is a relative path, it is resolved under `OPENMRS_APPLICATION_DATA_DIRECTORY` (e.g., `/openmrs/data/my_custom_logo.png`).
+  - `report.patientIdSticker.logourl` must be a relative path which is resolved under `OPENMRS_APPLICATION_DATA_DIRECTORY` (e.g., `branding/my_custom_logo.png` resolves to `/openmrs/data/branding/my_custom_logo.png`).
-  - If no logo is configured or the configured logo is unavailable, the default OpenMRS logo is loaded from the servlet context.
+  - Absolute paths are rejected for security reasons; path traversal sequences (like `../`) are blocked; non-regular files are ignored.
-  - Supported formats: an absolute filesystem path (for a custom logo) or a base64-encoded data URI (for the default OpenMRS logo), both of which are accepted by the renderer/XSL-FO processor.
+  - If no logo is configured or the configured logo is unavailable, a default logo (provided by the web layer) is used via a base64 data URI.
 - The barcode is generated from the preferred patient identifier when barcode is enabled.